jfbus/templ-components/README.md

 Sizes vary from `size.XS` to `size.NineXL`.
 Not all components support all sizes.
 Each component definition lists the allowed sizes.

+## Overriding CSS classes

+There are usually 2 attributes in each component: `Color` and `Class`.
+`Color` contains all CSS classes defining colors (text, background, color).
+`Class` contains all other CSS classes (border, padding, ...).

+You change override default CSS classes either:
+* by setting the relevant attribute in each component,
+* by changing the default values used by every component (usually `packagename.Defaults`).

 ## Components